barbieswimcrew/shopware-database-sync/README.md

 -   SSH access to the remote server
 -   Remote server must have Shopware 6 installed with `system:dump` command available
 -   Local Shopware instance must support `system:restore` command

-## Troubleshooting

-### Invalid Connection Name

-If you see an error like "Invalid connection 'xyz'.
-Allowed values are: 'production' or 'staging'", make sure to use one of the allowed connection names:

--   `production` for synchronizing with the live environment
--   `staging` for synchronizing with the test environment

-### No Connections Configured

-Verify that the required environment variables are correctly set in your `.env.local` file.

-### SSH Connection Failed

--   Check if SSH key/password is correct
--   Ensure user has access to the remote system
--   Verify configured port is correct
--   Check SSH key permissions (should be 600)

-### Database Dump Failed

--   Verify remote path is correct
--   Ensure user has necessary permissions
--   Check available disk space
--   Verify Shopware console commands are accessible

 ## Support